sxj754/ecse373_f22_sxj754_my_navvis/README.md

 ### 3. `new2.launch`

-This launch file is for displaying map and laser scanning result at rviz.v
+This launch file is for displaying map and laser scanning result at rviz

-    $ roslaunch my_navvis original.launch use_xacro:=true use_robot_state_publisher:=true use_previous_launch:=false
+    $ roslaunch my_navvis original.launch use_xacro:=true

 There is one more argument, `bag_path`. this argument is the location of the bag file.
+The map file should be played by rosbag in seperate terminal.

+    $ rosbag play --clock ~/Desktop/glennan_5_complete.bag /tf_trajectory:=/tf

 ---